RhysEJF/radical-alignment/concepts/the-diological-network.md

 This corruption wasn't a betrayal.
 It was inevitable.

 Once social networks became for-profit entities at scale, the crony belief mechanism took over.
-The "beliefs" that succeeded on these platforms weren't the truest ones—they were the most coordinated with the business model.
-And the business model was simple: extract attention, sell it to advertisers, repeat.
+The "beliefs" that succeeded on these platforms weren't the truest ones, they were the most coordinated with the business model.
+And the business model was simple.
+Extract attention, sell it to advertisers, repeat.

-The freedom-order trap activated immediately:
+The freedom-order trap activated immediately.

 **Freedom** meant anyone could post anything.
 This created chaos—misinformation, outrage, manipulation.
 Every post competing in a zero-sum attention economy where the most inflammatory content wins.

 **Order** meant algorithmic curation and content moderation.
 This created oppression—invisible censorship, filter bubbles, centralized control over what's seen and what's buried.

-Both paths optimized for the same outcome: maximum engagement, minimum coherence.
+Both paths optimized for the same outcome.
+Maximum engagement, minimum coherence.

 The platforms stopped being social networks and became broadcast networks with comment sections.
-You're not having conversations—you're performing for an audience, hoping the algorithm notices.
+You're not having conversations, you're performing for an audience, hoping the algorithm notices.
 Everyone else is doing the same.
 And the substrate holding it all together isn't shared understanding; it's shared addiction to the dopamine drip of notifications.

 Social media made us lonelier, not more connected.
 More divided, not more understanding.